-An evening length work for three performers, Georgic is a composed meditation on the slaughter of the American bison during the late nineteenth century.
-Each of the three performers is both musician and actor, situated in the field of a work-encompassing fixed media component — pre-recorded sound and image both engulfing and articulated by, the concentrated actions of the live performers moving within a starkly reduced scenic disposition.
-Created by Max Murray, PhD Candidate in Music Composition and Critical Media Practice.
-Performed by Richard Craig, Noëlle-Anne Darbellay, and Samuel Stoll
+Taking the plains landscape as its subject, Georgic is a foreboding reflection on the nineteenth century pastoral imaginary.
+Each of the three performers is both musician and actor, situated in the field of a work-encompassing fixed media component — pre-recorded sound and image both engulfing, and articulated by, the concentrated actions of the live performers moving within a starkly reduced scenic disposition.

 Currently a Visiting Fellow in Harvard University's Department of Music, Max Murray holds a PhD in music composition with a secondary field of study in Critical Media Practice from Harvard.
 The development of Georgic was supported by a residency at the Harvard ArtLab during the 21/22 academic year.
 The work will be performed by Richard Craig, Noëlle-Anne Darbellay, and Samuel Stoll.